Home > Blog > Insolvency Advice > Difference Between Insolvency and Administration: Understanding the Key Variances

 What is Insolvency and How Does it Affect a Company?

 An insolvency practitioner plays a crucial role in managing these processes, offering advice and taking control of the company's assets for distribution to creditors.
-The choice between different insolvency procedures, such as compulsory liquidation or a company voluntary arrangement, depends on many factors but always aims at maximising returns for creditors while considering what's best for the survival of the business if possible.
+The choice between different insolvency procedures, such as compulsory liquidation or a company voluntary arrangement, depends on many factors but always aims at maximising returns for creditors whilst considering what's best for the survival of the business if possible.

 Defining Insolvency: When is a Company Considered Insolvent?